Where Everything Fights Everything

 Turtles anchor creation myths across global cultures; pandas achieved fame through modern marketing.

-Survival independence turtle Wins
+Survival independence Turtle Wins

 Panda